 (a) at least 10 business days before the carrier begins to engage in the activity; or

-(b) at least 2 business days before the carrier begins to engage in the activity if:
+(b) at least 2 business days before the carrier begins to engage in the activity if engaging in the activity:

-(i) no part of the land affected by the land entry activity is, or is included in, a sensitive area; and

-(ii) engaging in the activity does not involve any material disturbance to the land.
+(i) is not inconsistent with Australia’s obligations under a listed international agreement;

+(ii) could not have an effect described in one or more of subparagraphs 27(7)(a)(ii) to (xii) (inclusive) of Schedule 3 to the Act;

+(iii) will not have an adverse effect on a streetscape or other landscape; and

-Note Sensitive areas are described in subclause 17 (8) of Schedule 3 to the Act and subsections 2.17 (3) and (4).
+(ii) will not have an impact on a place, area or thing described in paragraph 27(7)(c) or (d) of Schedule 3 to the Act.

-(5) However, the carrier is not required to give the notice in circumstances mentioned in subclauses 17 (5) to (7) of Schedule 3 to the Act.
+(5) However, the carrier is not required to give the notice in circumstances mentioned in subclauses 17 (6), (6A), and (7) of Schedule 3 to the Act.

 Note See Act, Schedule 3, clause 17.